Here’s a common question from new readers:

 “What’s the number one most important thing I can do to improve my financial situation quickly?”

 After years of helping people get inspired about taking control of their money, I no longer have to think about my answer — it’s so obvious.

 Whether you’re 15, 25 or 65, if you’re having trouble with your money and want to improve, the very first step you should take is to build a bank account buffer.

-A bank account buffer is my name for what other people may call a cash cushion, mini emergency fund, or back-up savings.
-And it’s simply this: some extra cash in your checking account.
-(Need help choosing a bank account?)
+A bank account buffer is my name for what other people may call a cash cushion, mini emergency fund, rainy day fund or back-up savings.

-When you have a bank account buffer in place, you don’t have to worry that a mistimed latte on your debit card will overdraw your account and trigger a $35 overdraft fee.
-More importantly, you’re free to start putting bills and investments on autopilot.
-And as we’ll discuss in the upcoming posts, when things are on autopilot you will worry less, spend less time managing your money, and keep yourself from meddling with your savings and investments.
+When you have a bank account buffer in place, you don’t have to worry that a poorly timed Starbucks break you charged to your debit card will overdraw your account and trigger a $35 overdraft fee.

 Modern aircraft can basically fly themselves.
 Although your pilots will likely land the plane by hand, they will definitely punch on the autopilot for much of a long flight across the Atlantic.